Draghonite/weather-app-es6/README.md

 - Node.js (Express.js and Browser-Sync)
 - Git/GitHub

-NOTE: Requires an API key from openweathermap.org
+NOTE: Requires an API key from openweathermap.org; expected as a query-string parameter of 'weather_api' OR 'api'.

 Thanks to: